evansmbithi/python/README.md

     $ cd src
 </pre>

-- Restore the project by using <strong>pip install -r requirements.txt</strong>.
+- Restore the project by using <span style="color:skyblue">pip install -r requirements.txt</span>.
 It will look for requirements.txt and fetch and install the packages listed for that file.

 - Install a specific package pip install python-dateutil===2.7.4